getodk/docs/docs/central-api-entity-management.rst

 **GET /projects/{projectId}/datasets/{name}/entities/{uuid}**

+.. raw:: html

-This returns the metadata and current data of an Entity
+  <p>This returns the metadata and current data of an Entity</p>

 .. dropdown:: Request